5.25-Inch Floppy Disk

 Hard-sectored vs. soft-sectored disks

 Most Micropolis floppy disk drives, especially earlier models, did not use "soft-sectored" media, but disk media that was hard-sectored.
 For example the Micropolis provided floppy disk with order no. 1081-05.
-A hard-sectored floppy disk is a disk with 16 sector marking holes punched through the magnetic medium in circular arrangement around the center hub of the disk.
+A hard-sectored floppy disk is a disk with sector marking holes punched through the magnetic medium in circular arrangement around the center hub of the disk, with each hole marking the beginning of a sector.
+For 5.25" disks, there were hard-sectored disks with 10 sectors and, more commonly, 16 sectors.
 An optical sensor uses a small window in the disk's sleeve to pick up these holes and detect the beginning of one disk sector.
-An additional 17th index hole is located halfway between the holes for sector 15 and sector zero.
+An additional 17th index hole (or 11th for 10 sector media) is located halfway between the holes for sector 15 and sector zero.
+All these holes usually have a diamter of around 0.1 inches, or just a little over 2.5mm.
+These hole diameters were also used on the predecessor large 8" disks.

 With hard- or soft-sectored disks, it's important to understand that in these early days the drive mechanics itself knew little about how data was laid out onto the magnetic surface.
 Similarly as with MFM hard disks, such semantics were delegated to the attached controller.
 The drive's controller board was responsible for the disk format used.
 The "drive" was only mechanics, delegating head-positioning and motor control to the controller, which was also responsible for the data format written to disk.
 Early controllers were built on TTL eletronics and used hard-sectoring to locate reagions on disk.
 Later drives, built around IC-based controllers, relied less on sector marks but instead wrote marks into the data stream.
 What remained is the index hold that signalled one complete turn of the disk.